Matthias the Apostle

-Matthias (/məˈθaɪəs/; Koine Greek: Μαθθίας, Matthías /el/, from Hebrew מַתִּתְיָהוּ Mattiṯyāhū; ⲙⲁⲑⲓⲁⲥ; died c.
-AD 80) was, according to the Acts of the Apostles, chosen by God through the apostles to replace Judas Iscariot following the latter's betrayal of Jesus and his subsequent death.
-His calling as an apostle is unique, in that he was elected by fellow disciples following Jesus' Ascension into Heaven, though Matthias knew Jesus throughout his earthly ministry.
+Matthias (/məˈθaɪəs/; Koine Greek: Μαθθίας, Matthías /el/, from Hebrew מַתִּתְיָהוּ Mattiṯyāhū; ⲙⲁⲑⲓⲁⲥ; born c.
+1st century AD - died c.
+AD 80) was an apostle in Christianity.
+According to the Acts of the Apostles, he was chosen by God through the remaining apostles to replace Judas Iscariot following the latter's betrayal of Jesus and his subsequent death.
+His calling as an apostle is unique, in that he was, despite having known Jesus throughout the latter's earthly history, selected via the casting of lots following Jesus' ascension to heaven.

 Biography

-There is no mention of a Matthias among the lists of disciples or followers of Jesus in the three synoptic gospels, but according to Acts, he had been with Jesus from his baptism by John until his Ascension.
+There is no mention of a Matthias among the lists of disciples or followers of Jesus in the three synoptic gospels, or the gospel of John, but according to Acts, he had been with Jesus from His baptism by John until Jesus's Ascension.
 In the days following, Peter proposed that the assembled disciples, who numbered about 120, nominate two men to replace Judas.
 They chose Joseph called Barsabbas (whose surname was Justus) and Matthias.
-Then they prayed, "Thou, Lord, which knowest the hearts of all [men], shew whether of these two thou hast chosen, That he may take part of this ministry and apostleship, from which Judas by transgression fell, that he might go to his own place."
+Then they prayed, "Thou, Lord, which knowest the hearts of all [men], shew whether of these two Thou hast chosen, that he may take part of this ministry and apostleship, from which Judas by transgression fell, that he might go to his own place."
 Then they cast lots, and the lot fell to Matthias; so he was numbered with the eleven apostles.

 No further information about Matthias is to be found in the canonical New Testament.
 Even his name is variable: the Syriac version of Eusebius calls him throughout not Matthias but "Tolmai", not to be confused with Bartholomew (which means Son of Tolmai), who was one of the twelve original Apostles; Clement of Alexandria refers once to Zacchaeus in a way which could be read as suggesting that some identified him with Matthias; the Clementine Recognitions identify him with Barnabas; Adolf Bernhard Christoph Hilgenfeld thinks he is the same as Nathanael in the Gospel of John.